Glaucoma

 Conclusion:

-AADI is an implantable, glaucoma drainage surgery done is any type of complicated glaucoma, which is cost-effective for the patients.
+AADI is an implantable glaucoma drainage surgery done for any type of complicated glaucoma that is cost-effective for the patients.
 This is the best option since studies have shown a long-term success rate.
 This surgery is done only to control the eye pressure and not to reverse the damage that has already happened to the optic nerve.